YouSee/engineeringladders/Engineer.md

 # Engineer

-Role also known as programmer or software engineer, requires a deep level of technical expertise.
+Role also known as programmer or developer, requires a deep level of technical expertise.

 | Level | Senior | Position |
 | :---: | :---: | :---: |